StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/RenderClear/All.md

 </div>

 ## Description
 Clear both color and depth data.
+A zero value also means this - it's the default, so zero-initialized settings clear everything.